BiDAlab/eBioDigitDB/README.md

 #### REFERENCES
 For further information on the database and on different applications where it has been used, we refer the reader to (all these articles are publicly available in the  [publications](http://atvs.ii.uam.es/atvs/listpublications.do) section of the BiDA group webpage.)
-+ [TMC2019_OTP] R. Tolosana, R. Vera-Rodriguez, and J. Fierrez, "BioTouchPass: Handwritten Passwords for Touchscreen Biometrics", IEEE Transactions on Mobile Computing, 2019. (under review).
++ [TMC2019_OTP] R. Tolosana, R. Vera-Rodriguez, and J. Fierrez, "BioTouchPass: Handwritten Passwords for Touchscreen Biometrics", IEEE Transactions on Mobile Computing, 2019.

 + [CVPR2018_OTP] R. Tolosana, R. Vera-Rodriguez, J. Fierrez and J. Ortega-Garcia, "Incorporating Touch Biometrics to Mobile One-Time Passwords: Exploration of Digits.", in Proc.
 IEEE Conf. on Computer Vision and Pattern Recognition Workshops, CVPRW, Salt Lake City, USA, 2018..

-Please remember to reference articles [CVPR2018_OTP] on any work made public, whatever the form, based directly or indirectly on any part of the e-BioDigit Database.
+Please remember to reference articles [TMC2019_OTP, CVPR2018_OTP] on any work made public, whatever the form, based directly or indirectly on any part of the e-BioDigitDB database.